jjstobbe/slack-status-updater/README.md

 _Do you want to let your coworkers know if you're available?_

-_Do you just hate the outlook extension that does this?_
+_Do you want to automate literally everything in your life?_

 Then this is the app for you!